 I want to echo Fallows, and note this rather erroneous act of journalism committed by Jennifer Rubin.
 In looking at the tragedy in Norway, Rubin notes "a specific jihadist connection," and then goes on to inveigh "against those who think it's too expensive to wage a war against jihadists."

-As subsequent events have revealed, Rubin is quite wrong.
+As subsequent events have revealed, Rubin is quite wrong

 As for this case, my golden rule is that as terrible as it is to be wrong, it many times more terrible to pretend that wrong is right.
 As of this wring, Rubin has issued no correction in any form.
 That is shameful.

 for, what looks like, the Atlantic's full court press.
 I swear we don't plan these things.

-We want to hear what you think.
+We want to hear what you think about this article.
 Submit a letter to the editor or write to firstname.lastname@example.org.